-Table 46.
+Table 47.
 Service Action Definitions

 ACTION DEFINITION

 Inspect Carefully examine component for excess

 wear, abnormality, contact, or leaks.

 Check Verify the component is within the own-

 er's manual or service manual service

 limits.
 Adjust or repair as necessary.

 Lubricate Lubricate the component as specified in

 the owner's or service manual with Har-

 ley-Davidson approved product.

-Replace Replace the component at the specified

-intervals.

-Clean Clean the component as specified in the

-owner's or service manual.

-Rebuild Rebuild the component according to the

-procedures in the service manual.